sjs-code-foundry/car-servicing/README.md

 - [ ] Get buttons to scale within app width properly
 #### User Experience
 - [ ] Solve scaling issues!
-- [ ] Fix side menu on small mobile phone
+- [ ] Fix side menu on small mobile phone (make it scale dynamically)
 ### v0.4.4-alpha
 #### General Strategy
 - [ ] Work out what the minimum viable product will be (this will be version 1.0.0)